-Chair, Mr Gibson Farmer Illortaminni, was elected for a three-year term in February 2018 so the term will conclude in February 2021.
+Chair, Mr Gibson Farmer Illortaminni, was elected for a three-year term in February 2021 so the term will conclude in February 2024.
 This is the third term of the Chair and stability of the position continues.

-The CEO, Andrew Tipungwuti was successfully appointed for a three-year term on the 2nd August 2018.
+The CEO, Andrew Tipungwuti was successfully appointed for a second three-year term commencing on the 2nd August 2021.

-The Minister has provided for a position of General Manager to assist and capacity-build Mr. Andrew Tipungwuti to the position of CEO.
+The Minister has provided for a position, to assist and capacity-build Mr. Andrew Tipungwuti in the position of CEO.
 This position has been included in the budget estimate for the following 3 years.